-D. E. HILL AND SON SCHOLARSHIP FUND: Established by D. E. Hill, Sr. and D. E. Hill, Jr., this permanently-endowed scholarship is to be awarded annually to deserving students from Lawrence or Giles County.
+D. E. HILL AND SON SCHOLARSHIP FUND: Established by D. E. Hill, Sr. and D. E. Hill, Jr., this permanentlyendowed scholarship is to be awarded annually to deserving students from Lawrence or Giles County.

-THE ETHEL REBECCA HOLT SCHOLARSHIP: The Ethel Rebecca Holt Scholarship was established on November 11, 2013 by the Margaret Senior Circle of the International Order of the King's Daughters and Sons, Pulaski, Tennessee.
-This scholarship fund was created as a memorial for the named honoree, a King's Daughter and educator.
-Priority shall be given to students pursuing a career in the fields of education, religion or healthcare.
+ETHEL REBECCA HOLT SCHOLARSHIP: The Ethel Rebecca Holt Scholarship was established on November 11, 2013 by the Margaret Senior Circle of the International Order of the King's Daughters and Sons, Pulaski and was created as a memorial for the named honoree, a King's Daughter and educator.
+Priority shall be given to students pursuing a career in education, religion or healthcare.
 A student must maintain a 2.5 grade point average for 4 years.
-The scholarship is not restricted to a Giles County student.